layasugar/laya/grpcx/README.md

    	   RPC service call back method.
-   	   message : parameter in from RPC client or 'nil' if has no parameter attachment : attachment content from RPC client or 'nil' if has no attachment logId : with a int64 type logger sequence id from client or 'nil if has no logId
+   	   message : parameter in from RPC client or 'nil' if has no parameter attachment : attachment content from RPC client or 'nil' if has no attachment logId : with a int64 type log sequence id from client or 'nil if has no logId
    	   return:
    	   [0] message return back to RPC client or 'nil' if need not return method response [1] attachment return back to RPC client or 'nil' if need not return attachemnt